How to Mirror Your Phone Screen with Phone Link in Windows 11

 What happens when you are done?

-Steps to mirror your phone
+How to mirror your phone with Phone Link

-2. Once the app is open, click the Apps button in the menu.
+- Click the Apps button in the menu.

-After clicking that link, your phone screen will appear in a window on your desktop.
+Your phone screen will appear in a window on your desktop.
 You can now click and type as if you were holding the phone.

 Summary